rundqvist/docker-unmineable/README.md

 | WORKER | Name of your worker (default: docker). |
 | DIFFICULTY | Desired difficulty. |
 | DONATE | Percentage of cpu time to use for dev donation (digits only, 0-99).
 Default 1%. |

+## Tips
+Problem allocating memory or lower hashrate than expected?
+Try running container in privileged mode.

 ## Issues
 Please report issues at https://github.com/rundqvist/docker-unmineable/issues